seobookpro/CSS-Animation-Hack-with-Keyframes-and-JavaScript-Elevate-Your-Web-Design/README.md

 It starts with an initial state (from) where the opacity is set to 0, and it ends with a final state (to) where the opacity is set to 1.
 The .element-to-animate class applies the animation with a duration of 1 second and an ease-in-out timing function.

-# The CSS Animation Hack
+# :bulb: The CSS Animation Hack

-[^1]Now, let's take our animations to the next level by dynamically generating individual animations for each letter in a text using JavaScript.
+Now, let's take our animations to the next level by dynamically generating individual animations for each letter in a text using JavaScript.
 This adds a unique touch to your web typography and makes your content more visually appealing.

-### Consider the following HTML structure
+## Consider the following HTML structure

 ```html
 <div class="animated-text" id="myText">CSS Animation</div>
 ```
-#### And the corresponding JavaScript to create animations for each letter
+## And the corresponding JavaScript to create animations for each letter

 ```javascript
 const textElement = document.getElementById('myText');